Design

 Data objects are mostly immutable.
 Each object has a unique ID, and the essential properties of an object with a given ID will never change after it has been created.
 Immutability is essential for reproducibility and long-term integrity of audit results.
 If two evaluations are run on a dataset with a given ID, we know for sure that they saw the same input examples, because the dataset can’t be changed once created.

-There are two primary exceptions: status information and tags.
+There are two primary exceptions: status information and metadata.
 Every core resource has fields like .status and .reason that describe progress of the associated workflow.
 These obviously change during execution.
-In addition, core objects have some “tag” fields such as .labels that can be used to add metadata to an object after it has been created.
+In addition, core objects have some metadata fields such as .labels that can be added oor removed after the object has been created.
 This separation of immutable and mutable properties is strongly influenced by Kubernetes.

 Data object versioning